c-chai/Daily-Python-Practice/README.md

 # Daily-Python-Practice
-This repo will document my learning in Python from doing daily problems.
+This repository will chronicle my journey in learning Python through daily problem-solving exercises.
+It will be a compilation of various problems focused on topics I am interested in exploring each day.